 The key objectives of financial planning is:

 Lesson 1.
+About the program.
 The main differences and features of the program for the preparation of business plans.
 Licenses, installation and registration.
 Interface overview.
 Cooperation and partnership with educational institutions in Russia and the CIS.

 Lesson 2.
 Standard interfaces and tools of the program.
 With Budget-Plan Express, you can use the full power of MS Office applications - prepare presentations, modify and analyze data, create charts and independently assemble business plans.